-Faculty/Clinical Advisor is required to: Submit a letter outlining the potential clinical applications of the project.
+Faculty/Clinical Adviser is required to: Submit a letter outlining potential clinical applications of the project.
 Recipients of grants from this Fund shall be requested to:

-- (a) apply for membership in Southern Medical Association (Free to medical students and residents); and - (b) Recipient and Faculty/Clinical Advisor are required to send Southern Medical Association a summary of the results of the research project upon its completion; - (c) should this research result in publication, SMA requires a reprint.
+- (a) Apply for membership in Southern Medical Association (Free to medical students and residents). - (b) Recipient and Faculty/Clinical Adviser are required to send Southern Medical Association a summary of the results of the research project upon its completion.
+Failure to do so will jeopardize future research funding. - (c) Should this Research Project Grant result in publication SMA requires a reprint.